Christux/ChristuxUtils/README.md

-# Arduino
+# Christux Utils

 Copyright (C) 2017 Christux

 ## Summary :

-Some Arduino utilss
+Some Arduino utils including blinking led and button class.

 ## License :

-This projected is licensed under the terms of the LGPL
+This projected is licensed under the terms of the LGPL.